Black & White Classic Silk Pyjama Set

-Kelly is fast gaining a reputation as the go to girl for adding that all important base layer to any room.
-With a well established rug business Frances Loom in the USA (you better be on the mark when she launches new stock on her website once a week) she has now made her way east and is setting down roots in Notting Hill.
-We spent the morning trying to persuade her to open a London store….
+Kelly Vittengl is fast gaining a reputation as the go-to girl for adding that all important base layer to any room.
+With a well-established rug business Frances Loom in the USA (you better be on the mark when she launches new stock on her website once a week!), she has now made her way to Europe and is settled down roots in Notting Hill.
+We spent the morning trying to persuade her to open a London store…

 How did you end up where you are today?

 Since I was a child, I have always known I wanted to work in interiors.
 My love for beautiful spaces is one of those innate things that I can’t really explain.
 I attended the Fashion Institute of Technology in New York City for university, where I studied fashion, textiles and interiors.
 I moved to LA straight out of school and began working in set design for a massive e-comm fashion site.
 I started to realise that I wanted to move full-time into interior design when a couple of models I met at work wanted to hire me to decorate their homes.
 I left my job shortly after and dove in head first with design.
 As I was shopping for clients at flea markets, I began buying a rug that I couldn’t pass up, even if a client didn’t want it.
 I decided to start the website as a little side project and it ended up totally overshadowing my design business!
 I dropped design and decided to move forward with the website.
 That was 2.5 years ago and I haven’t looked back since.

 I have always been infatuated with rugs.
 I can recall several times throughout my life that I had seen a really beautiful, well-worn rug and just wanted to die for it.
 The amazing thing about these rugs is that they are all one-of-a-kind and handmade.
 So, when you see one that you love, it very much adds to the beauty of the rug (and the pain of knowing you’ll never be able to own the exact same one!).